JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 To use a domain name that you own as your namespace:

-1. Enter your domain as the namespace using a reverse-DNS form: If your domain is `example.com`, enter `com.example`.
+1. Enter your domain as the namespace using the reverse-DNS form: If your domain is `example.com`, enter `com.example`.
 2. Copy the **Verification Key** displayed.
 3. Create a new TXT DNS-record with the verification key as its contents.
    See [Maven Central’s FAQ](https://central.sonatype.org/faq/how-to-set-txt-record/) for more information on how to do this with various domain registrars.